MichaelCade/90DaysOfDevOps/Days/day25.md

 The community edition comes in ISO and OVF formats for [download](https://www.eve-ng.net/index.php/download/)

-We will be using the OVF download but with the ISO there is the option to build out on a bare metal server without the need of a hypervisor.
+We will be using the OVF download but with the ISO there is the option to build out on a bare metal server without the need for a hypervisor.

 ![](Images/Day25_Networking1.png)